snowsune/fops-bot/README.md

  - In-progress command `convert_height` will convert your human height into species/anthro height!!
 YAYY

 In the future i deffo tend to add to this function, so lmk any comments~ thanks!

+## Changelog 12

+BIG NEWS <@&1248737660315635754>s!

+So i've been doing a TON of stuff under the hood, mainly.. cleaning up old code XD

+I was spending more time chasing bugs than i was actually playing with new features!
+Speaking of features.. i now have a much more robust feature system! that actually ties into the database backend at LAST finally bringing the yaml and dynamic db together!

+This means 2 things,

+1) I can get back to work on more fun things!
+2) The bot can live on *your* servers now!
+Since configuration is now done on a per-guild basis

+PM me for the bot invite!